sa-mw-dach/manuela/docs/QUICKSTART.md

 ```
 oc get secret openshift-gitops-cluster -o 'go-template={{index .data "admin.password"}}' -n openshift-gitops |  base64 -d
 ```

+The admin credentials are needed because the manual sync runs into problems, when you login into ArgoCD with an OpenShift user.

 ## Deploy the Applications via GitOps